Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 Handy Templates To Record Your Dreams

 These dream journal templates from Sleep Advisor were created to help you get you started.
-Each template serves a different purpose, from simply recording your dreams to interpreting them.
+Each template serves a different purpose, from simply recording them to interpreting them.

-For ambitious dreamers, use the templates to acknowledge your fears and set intentional goals for your nightly slumber.
+For ambitious souls, use the templates to acknowledge your fears and set intentional goals for your nightly slumber.

 If you’re a vivid dreamer, you’ve probably encountered some magical experiences that have you asking a lot of questions.

-While there are many different interpretations of dreams, one thing for certain is that dreams reflect memories and experiences of our everyday lives.
+While there are many different interpretations, one thing for certain is that they reflect memories and experiences of our everyday lives.

 If we accept that our dreams reflect our past, and of happenings in the present, then surely they can also be used to set focus for our future.